 IBERDROLA AND BIODIVERSITY

-Planet Earth stows an immense treasure: the huge variety of forms of life, which are essential for sustainable development.
-Iberdrola Group is therefore committed to encouraging ecosystem biodiversity by establishing new and sustainable projects in a way that fosters harmonious coexistence and conserves, protects and promotes the development and growth of the natural heritage.
-It also fosters a culture that heightens awareness amongst society over the importance of this issue and the actions that help to protect biodiversity.
+Iberdrola group is committed to encouraging ecosystem biodiversity by establishing new and sustainable projects in a way that fosters harmonious coexistence and conserves, protects and promotes the development and growth of natural heritage.

 Fostering economic and social development, respect for the environment and promoting biodiversity are Iberdrola's priority corporate values, and the company fully complies with Sustainable Development goals thirteen and fifteen.
 Iberdrola Group manifests its commitment to safeguarding and promoting the biodiversity of ecosystems through concrete actions.
 The following are some examples: